BIM Benefits For Contractors

 BIM allows for the creation of a common data environment (CDE) that employs standard data formats.
 This ensures that all project stakeholders can add information to BIM.
 It centralises all project information so that stakeholders can easily find the data they need.

 Each stakeholder, including the contractor, can access the BIM model and view any information.
 This way, they can ensure accuracy and easily track progress.
+For sure one of the main BIM benefits for contractors.

 For example, a contractor could input change orders directly into BIM.
 With a CDE, architects can read the information using BIM software.
 Most importantly, they can view these changes in real-time.
 This makes the construction immediately more collaborative.